zmjack/Dawnx/~Docs/DevNote/SqlGenerator.md

 ### Use simple database (Northwnd)

-The Entity Framework provides some basic query extensions, but using it to develop business applications is not simple enough.
-So, we provide more query extensions to help developers solve their business problems.
+The Entity Framework provides some basic query extensions, but use it to develop business applications is not simple enough.
+So, we provide more query extensions to help developers to solve their business problems.

 First of all, "**DbContext sqlite**" is defined as: